integrityph/luks-ph-cms/src/content/categories/electrocautery-services.md

     description: Target and remove individual warts or skin tags quickly and precisely.
 Ideal for clients with just a few visible growths.
     price: ₱1,500 per piece
     status: true
+  - title: Unlimited Warts / Skin Tags Removal
+    description: Best value for clients with multiple warts or skin tags.
+Enjoy a one-time session to treat as many spots as needed in one go.
+    price: ₱ 6,000
+    status: true
+  - title: Mole Remova
+    description: Remove unwanted or raised moles safely with electrocautery.
+Pricing may vary depending on the size and number of moles.
+    price: Starts at ₱1,200
+    status: true
 nisfl: true
 status: true
 featured: false